 FOR IMMEDIATE RELEASE

 Jersey City, NJ – The Central Avenue S.I.D.
-Management Corporation is again seeking creative proposals for public art installations.
-Proposed artwork will be installed on either a wall space or traffic box.
-The submission deadline has been extended to Friday, September 8, 2017.
+Management Corporation is seeking creative proposals for public art installations within the Central Avenue shopping district.
+Selected artwork will be commissioned for installation late summer/ early fall and paid upon completion.
+The submission deadline is Friday, August 3, 2018.

-All artists interested in participating in this program must complete and adhere to the guidelines in the Request for Proposal (RFP) which is available online or a hard copy can be obtained from the CASID office.
+All artists interested in participating must complete and adhere to the guidelines in the Request for Proposal (RFP) which is available online.
+A hard copy of the application can also be obtained from the CASID office.
 It is a competitive process allowing all artwork and artists an equal opportunity to be selected.

 This program is organized and administered by the CASID and made possible in part by funds from the New Jersey State Council on the Arts/Department of State, a partner agency of the national Endowment of the Arts, administered by the Hudson County Office of Cultural & Heritage Affairs, Hudson County Executive Thomas A. DeGise and the Board of Chosen Freeholders.